+Profile for incoming traffic Define the profile to apply for incoming traffic on the network via the SNS firewall.
+Incoming traffic represents the traffic of an unprotected interface (such as the internet) to a protected interface (your local/internal network).
+Profile for outgoing traffic Define the profile to apply for outgoing traffic on the network via the SNS firewall.
+Outgoing traffic represents the traffic of a protected interface (such as the internet) to an unprotected interface.

+New alarms

-- Configuration for incoming traffic Define the profile to apply to traffic entering the network via the Stormshield Network firewall.
-Incoming traffic represents the traffic from an unprotected interface - such as the Internet - to a protected interface such your local/internal network.
-Configuration for outgoing traffic Define the profile to apply to traffic leaving the network via the Stormshield Network firewall.
-Outgoing traffic represents the traffic from a protected interface to an unprotected interface.
-New alarms Apply default model to new alarms This option is related to the Application protection \ Alarms module.
-When it is enabled, new alarms will be updated automatically and signed with the Stormshield Network signature.
-The next three options will be grayed out if you choose automatic configuration If you wish to apply them manually, disable the option and define the parameters of the following fields.
-Action When an alarm is raised, the configured action will be applied to the packet that set off the alarm.
+Apply the default model to new alarms This option is related to the Application protection &gt; Applications and protections module.
+By enabling it, new alarms will be updated automatically and will be issue with the SNS signature.
+Options that follow will be grayed out if you have chosen an automatic configuration.
+If you wish to apply them yourself, unselect the option and define the parameters in the fields that follow.
+Action When an alarm is raised, the packet that set off the alarm will be subject to the action configured.
 You can choose to Pass or Block new alarms.
-You will see the status you applied to the Application protection\Alarms module New alarms can be found in the New column.
-Level Three alarm levels are available: "Ignore", "Minor" and "Major". - ,
+You will notice the status you have applied to the Application protection > Applications and protections module.
+New alarms can be found in the column New .
+Level Three alarm levels are available: "Ignore", "Minor" and "Major".
+Packet capture By selecting this option, the packet that set off the alarm will be captured.